What is counselling?

 I also offer a reduced fee of £35 for students and individuals in full-time education (a valid student ID will be required to confirm this).

-Fees are to be paid by bank transfer by the end of the day the counselling session takes place.
+Fees are to be paid by bank transfer by 11pm on the day the counselling session takes place.

 Session fees may change during our work together, however you will be given 3 months notice of any fee increases.

-• Yes, counselling sessions are confidential and the content of the sessions will not be discussed externally, apart from in specific circumstances, where confidentiality may need to be broken either with or without your consent.
+• Yes, counselling sessions are confidential.
+The content of your sessions will not be discussed externally, apart from in very specific circumstances.
 For more details, please see Confidentiality Policy.

 • This is very unique to each individual and their experience of going to counselling.
-It is important to remember that counselling is not a ‘quick fix’, and whilst talking openly may feel like a release, there may also be times where you find it challenging, confusing or overwhelming.
-It is important to always be honest with yourself and the counsellor about how you are finding counselling, so that relevant adjustments can be made.
-Counselling aims to support you through exploring upsetting, confusing or unsettled experiences, which in practice may lead to greater clarity, awareness, acceptance, resilience and hope for the future.
-Generally, counselling is ‘working’, if you feel comfortable to be yourself and share without judgement, which in turn is generating greater understanding of yourself and your experiences.
+It is important to remember that counselling is not a ‘quick fix’, and whilst talking openly may feel like a release, there could also be times where you find it challenging or overwhelming.
+It is important to always be honest with yourself and the counsellor about how you are finding counselling.
+Counselling aims to support you through exploring upsetting, confusing or unsettling experiences, which in practice may lead to greater awareness, acceptance, resilience or hope for the future.
+Generally, counselling is ‘working’, if you feel comfortable to be yourself and share without judgement, which in turn is generating greater understanding of who you are and what you have experienced.

 • I only work with adult clients (aged 18+).